 A coach is responsible for creating a detailed training program, individualized to your specific goals, skill level, and lifestyle.
 Training files can be uploaded for your coach to view and comment.
 Your coach reviews heart rates, power, pace, and other stats for each workout, including the notes on how you felt.
 Comparing your workout file and notes to the daily goal allows your coach to gain a very detailed view of your training day.
 Through this process, your coach will know exactly where you are at in training, how much training you can handle to push your limits, and when it is time to rest and recover.

-Communication starts with the program, but also includes daily and weekly email communication, phone calls to discuss training in more detail and gain valuable feedback, and in some cases, text messages for instant advice and feedback.
+Communication starts with the program, but also includes daily and weekly email communication, phone calls to discuss training in more detail and gain valuable feedback, and text messages for instant advice and feedback.
 Communication between the coach and athlete is the foundation for any coaching program.
 Weekly communication will keep you very focused, provide a great deal of motivation, and keep you on track to reach your goals.